-How Life Sciences Firms Can Meet HIPAA Title ll Compliance Standards
+How to Implement HIPAA Title ll Compliance Standards

 When the Health Insurance Portability and Accountability Act (HIPAA) was established in 1996 there were no smartphones or wirelessly connected medical devices and very few care providers stored electronic protected health information (ePHI).
 Today, however, communication systems let medical professionals access ePHI via laptop, tablet, or smartphone.
 Biometric data can be collected through wearable devices and shared with physicians or healthcare insurers.
 Some ailments are even treated over video conference.
 As all of this happens, hackers spare no effort to pilfer ePHI for their own gain.
 Now, more than ever, healthcare organizations must streamline methods that maintain compliance with Title II of HIPAA.

 Here Are 13 Suggestions for Improving Your Company’s HIPAA Title II Compliance:

 Access Controls and Authentication